hippiehunter/dblbook/src/complex_types/inheritance.md

 endnamespace
 ```

 In this design, the `EventManager` doesn't need to know how the user is notified—it just knows it has a method to do so.
-We've abstracted the notification mechanism and encapsulated it within specific "delegate" classes (EmailNotifier, SMSNotifier, PushNotifier) after creating an instance of `EventManager`, the specific notifier added to the internal array list. <!--Jeff, make sure this sentence says what you intended.
-I removed what appeared to be a rogue period, but I'm not sure the sentence makes sense.
-Are we saying EventManager is the notifier?
-Or do we mean "...(EmailNotifier, SMSNotifier, PushNotifier).
-After creating an instance of EventManager, the specific notifier is added to the internal array list"?
-Or something else?-->This provides a high degree of flexibility.
+We've abstracted the notification mechanism and encapsulated it within specific "delegate" classes (EmailNotifier, SMSNotifier, PushNotifier).
+After creating an instance of `EventManager`, the specific notifier is added to the internal array list.
+This provides a high degree of flexibility.

 1.  **Flexibility**: Easily add new notification methods without changing the `EventManager` code.
 2.  **Single responsibility**: Each class has a distinct responsibility.
 The notifiers just notify, and the `EventManager` manages events.